ruwayd99/FormalVerification_for_Counter/README.md

 # Formal Verification for 4 bit counter with overflow

-This repository contains system verilog files for a counter, for the assertions to verify the module and a testbench module that combines everything.
-I will explain every file one by one.
+This repository contains SystemVerilog files for a counter, assertion properties for module verification, and a comprehensive testbench module that brings everything together.
+Each file has a specific purpose and contributes to the functionality and verification of the counter module.

 # 4-Bit Counter with Overflow (counter.sv)